JacksOverflow/GjnjYrQDEd0kdCgII11U/README.md

 change url to (if not already) -- jdbc:h2:file:./data/sensordb

-query with: 'SELECT * FROM SENSOR_READINGS'
+query with: 'SELECT * FROM SENSOR_READING'
 ```

 ## Notes